 -Human sacrifice, ritual, duration: permanent.

--Pentagrammic ritual requires Scholastic lore: Occult and Forbiddem lore: Daemonology +10.
+-Pentagrammic ritual to create Daemonhost requires Scholastic lore: Occult and Forbiddem lore: Daemonology +10.

--Item with constant effect.
+-Runical marking with a constant effect.
 Usually tattooed to a head under a hair to hide it.

 -Delays affecting force for 1 round.
 Good quality 2 rounds, Best quality 2 rounds and +10 to willpower checks.